PUBLIC WORKS – SNOW REMOVAL GUIDELINES

-To insure safety of pedestrians, residents must remove snow from sidewalks following a snow fall.
+To ensure the safety of pedestrians, residents must remove snow from sidewalks following a snowfall.
 Please remember that children are walking to school and bus stops are all over town.

 In the event of deep snow, please shovel around your mailbox and fire hydrants near your house – for your safety and your neighbors’.

 Not all roads in Monroe Township are maintained by the township.
 During bad weather, we often receive calls from our residents about the condition of roads whose maintenance is the responsibility of Gloucester County.
 We’re happy to relay your concerns, but if you would like to reach the Gloucester County Highway Department directly, please call (856) 307-6400.
 Here is a list of County maintained roads:

 Coles Mill Rd.